17 Top-Rated Beaches in Bali

 Once a quiet fishing village, Kuta has sprawled and grown into a vibrant resort town.
 Beach resorts and hotels abound, as do countless restaurants.
 At night, you'll hear music pumping as you walk along the main streets.

 The beach itself is a go-to spot for experienced surfers and those hoping to take up the sport.
 It's so popular, in fact, that you'll find multiple surf schools located along the sprawling sand.

 While many vacation packages include a place to stay in Kuta, those looking for a quiet night's sleep might want to look a bit further afield.

-Technically not on Bali, this secluded haven is an hour's speed-boat ride away from the main island.
-Depending where you dock, you can rent a motorbike or charter a car to make it the rest of the way.
+This secluded haven is an hour's speed-boat ride away from the main island.
+Depending on where you dock, you can rent a motorbike or charter a car to make it the rest of the way.
 Beware: although beautifully lined with towering palm trees, the road is bumpy.

 Located in a sheltered cove on the west coast of Nusa Penida island, Crystal Bay is aptly named for its translucent blue-green water.
 It boasts a thriving reef, making this one of the best places to visit for snorkelers and divers.
 The current can be quite strong, though, so take care.